Feeling discouraged at work these days?

-Don’t keep score of the wrongs done to you.
-This will only keep you bitter and rob you of the time and energy necessary to achieve your career goals.
-Instead, keep a gratitude “hit list” of those to whom you are thankful.
-Create a gratitude journal to help you navigate your career and to record your hit list.
+Don’t keep score of what’s wrong – Counting score will only keep you bitter and rob you of the time and energy necessary to achieve your career goals.
+Instead, consider keeping a gratitude “hit list” of persons, experiences and lessons for which you are thankful.
+A gratitude journal can help you gain new insight into your career and turn a negative into a positive.

-A gratitude journal is documenting people, things, and experiences that you are thankful for.
-A gratitude journal helps reframe your experiences as positive and beneficial for your growth.
-A perfect tool to help you sort through the lessons of your career experiences.
+Use your gratitude journal to document people, things, and experiences you go through.
+Use your journal to help you re-frame your experiences as lessons that are beneficial for your growth.
+A journal is a perfect tool to help you sort through your career experiences.

 How to Create Your Gratitude Journal

 Your journal should be simple and easy to access.
 The first step is to decide the type of journal you want to use.
 Your journal can be a hardcover or spiral paper notebook.
-You can also use word processing software such as Word or a journal app.
+Or, you can also use word processing software such as Word or a journal app.

 The next step is to begin writing.
 But where to begin?

 You can begin by being thankful for the job that you have.
-There are so many people that would love to be in your position to have a steady paycheck.
+There are so many people that would love to be in your position and have a steady paycheck.
 Even if the job is not ideal, what purpose does it serve for you right now?
 Does it allow you to pay your bills?
 What have you learned through this job?
 What new skills or abilities have you uncovered since being in this position?
 What opportunities has this job connected you to?
 What people have you met that you may not have otherwise met through your job?
 What have your experiences in this job taught you about yourself?